C0PEP0D/otto/README.md

 of various heuristic policies (including infotaxis), as well as a reinforcement learning algorithm able to learn near-optimal policies.

-OTTO also provides an efficient method to evaluate policies using a rigorous protocol.
+OTTO also provides an efficient method to evaluate policies (including custom policies defined by the user) using a rigorous protocol.

-Last but not least, OTTO allows you to visualize and make videos of search episodes (up to 3D!).
+Last but not least, OTTO allows you to visualize and record videos of searches (only up to 3D!).

 ### Infotaxis